nonstrict-hq/nonstrict.eu-website/Content/blog/2023-03-13-screencapturekit-errors-missing-annotations.md

 date: 2023-03-13 12:00
 authors: tom
 tags: Engineering
-title: ScreenCapureKit errors missing annotations
+title: Mentioning SCError crashes on older macOS versions
 description: Don't reference SCStreamError from your code if you target older macOS versions.
-path: 2023/screencapturekit-errors-missing-annotations
+path: 2023/mentioning-scerror-crashes-on-older-macos-versions
 ---

-A public service annoucement for those using ScreenCaptureKit in an app that also needs to run on macOS < 12.3.
+A public service annoucement for those using ScreenCaptureKit in an app that also needs to run on macOS < 12.3 (Monterey).

 The SCStreamError type and related error codes don't have `@availability` annotations.
 That means if you use them in your code, your app will crash on older macOS versions, because it can't find ScreenCaptureKit.

-Even using these types from within an `@available` scope won't work, instead hardcode the error domain and codes.
+Even using these types from within an `@available` scope won't work, as a workaround you can hardcode the error domain and codes raw values.

 ## Demonstrating the issue

-If you have an app that uses these types, it will work as expected on macOS 12.3+, but will crash on macOS versions from before, that don't ship with ScreenCaptureKit.
-The error reports that `ScreenCaptureKit.framework` can't be loaded:
+If you have an app that uses these types, it will work as expected on macOS 12.3+, but will crash on previous macOS versions.

+Because the SCError type isn't annotated with a proper availability annotations by Apple, older macOS versions also try to load ScreenCaptureKit.
+This results in the following error when you try to run an app that refers to any SCError, even when you guard it with an `@available` annotation.

 ```
 dyld: Library not loaded: /System/Library/Frameworks/ScreenCaptureKit.framework/Versions/A/ScreenCaptureKit